GoekeLab/sg-nex-data/docs/AWS_data_access_tutorial.md

 The SG-NEx S3 BLOW5 bucket contains the following types of data:
    - [Raw sequencing signal (blow5)](#raw-sequencing-signal-in-blow5-format)

-Below is the folder index for the open data SG-NEx S3 bucket:
+Below is the folder index for the open data buckets:

 ![folder indexing\!](/images/folder_index.png)